HayoonSong/Transfer-learning-for-EEG-MI-classification-cross-subjects/README.md

 # Transfer-learning-for-EEG-MI-classification-across-subjects
-In this study, we can improve classification accuracy of motor imagery by cross-subject transfer learning.
-To overcome the lack of subject-specific data, transfer learning-based approaches are increasingly integrated into motor imagery systems using pre-existing information from other subjects (source domain) to facilitate the calibration for a new subject (target domain) through a set of shared features among individuals.
+In this study, we can improve classification accuracy of motor imagery using EEGNet.
+To overcome the lack of subject-specific data, transfer learning-based approaches are increasingly integrated into motor imagery systems using pre-existing information from other subjects (source domain) to facilitate the calibration for a new subject (target domain) through a set of shared features among individuals(Collazos-Huertas, 2021).

 ## Paper
 - The proposed method